ingrammicro-xvantage/xi-sdk-csharp/docs/OrdersV6Api.md

             var iMCountryCode = US;  // string | Two-character ISO country code. var iMCorrelationID = fbac82ba-cf0a-4bcf-fc03-0c5084;  // string | Unique transaction number to identify each transaction accross all the systems. var iMSenderID = MyCompany;  // string? | Unique value used to identify the sender of the transaction.
-Example: MyCompany. (optional) var ingramOrderDate = Wed May 13 00:00:00 UTC 2020;  // DateTime? | The date and time in UTC format that the order was created. (optional) var vendorNumber = "vendorNumber_example";  // string? | Vendor Number. (optional) var simulateStatus = "IM::SHIPPED";  // string? | Order response for various order statuses.
+Example: MyCompany. (optional) var ingramOrderDate = Wed May 13 00:00:00 UTC 2020;  // DateOnly? | The date and time in UTC format that the order was created. (optional) var vendorNumber = "vendorNumber_example";  // string? | Vendor Number. (optional) var simulateStatus = "IM::SHIPPED";  // string? | Order response for various order statuses.
 Not for use in production. (optional) var isIml = true;  // bool? | True/False only for IML customers. (optional)